NREL/wex/README.md

 sandbox
 ```

 WEX requires libcurl and SSL libraries for HTTP and HTTPS.
-Those libraires are precompiled for Windows and included in [build_vc2013/libcurl_ssl_win32] and [build_vc2013/libcurl_ssl_x64].
-If you want to rebuild those libraries to incorporate security patches, see [Building libcurl+ssl using VS Express 2013 For Windows Desktop](build_libcurl_ssl_for_windows.md).
+Those libraires are precompiled for Windows and included in [build_vs2017/libcurl_ssl_win32] and [build_vs2017/libcurl_ssl_x64].
+If you want to rebuild those libraries to incorporate security patches, see [Building libcurl+ssl using VS 2017 For Windows](build_libcurl_ssl_for_windows.md).

 # Mac